In Pandas, you can convert a column (string/object or integer type) to datetime using the to_datetime()

 Notice how we put datetime[ns] as the only argument.
 This will produce the following output, similar to what we have seen earlier.

-As a final note, it is not possible to change the type from integer to datetime with the same code above.
-In the next two sections, we are going to convert to datetime when reading data from disk.
+As a final note, it is impossible to change the type from integer to datetime with the same code above.
+In the following two sections, we will convert to datetime when reading data from disk.

 Convert Column to datetime when Reading a CSV File